aportno/utxo-blockchain-java/README.md

     private Blockchain localLedger;
 ```

+The constructor remains the same.
+The wallet is initialized with a `keyPair` and `walletName`.
+If the `walletName` exists
+then it is loaded accordingly, otherwise we create a new `wallet`.

-We can then use `getLocalLedger()` to return the local blockchain of this wallet
+We can then use `getLocalLedger()` to return the local blockchain of this wallet.
+Essentially each wallet will have it's own
+"local" blockchain which will then connect to the larger "main" or "global" chain:

 ```
     public synchronized Blockchain getLocalLedger() {